kananmittal/icai_tems/README.md

-This website is built by me for ICAI-TEMS ( 1st IEEE International Conference on Application of Information Technologies in Engineering, Management and Science )
+This website is built by me for the 1st IEEE International Conference on Application of Information Technologies in Engineering, Management and Science.
 It is deployed live on https://www.icai-tems.eu